harness/developer-hub/release-notes/continuous-delivery.md

   - List: `["a", "b", "c"]` (with spaces)

   This issue is fixed and the output values for expressions are returned as JSON objects.
 Now, the expression in the above example for a map object returns `{"key1":"val1","key2": "val2"}`, and a list object returns `["a","b","c"]` (without spaces).
-- Pipeline execution triggered using a webhook trigger failed with the error, `Invalid request: Invalid request: Error while retrieving template with identifier [c6pay_terraform] and versionLabel []`.
+- Pipeline execution triggered using a webhook trigger failed with the error, `Error while retrieving template with identifier [%s] and versionLabel [%s], templateIdentifier, versionLabel`.
 (CDS-70552, ZD-45178)

-  This issue is fixed and a cleared the error message has been added.
+  This issue is fixed.
+The error message has been improved to display the cause of pipeline execution failure.

 ### Harness Manager delegate fixed issues